jingweizhanghuai/Morn_doc/docs/json.rst

    node->key=hello
    node->string=world

-Node read can be written in following forms as required:
+Code can also be written as following forms:

 .. code:: c